 As one example of our concerns, the photo below (taken October 2018) appears to show significant “ponding” and unsafe materials on the roof.
 This condition is generally accepted to suggest a high risk for leaks and other damage.

-- Over the past year (starting in summer of 2018 until now) multiple outside workers have come to the roof and terrace to observer the areas below.
-However, neither the workers or the board has not commented on the nature of the concern(s) but have indicated additional repair work will be needed.
+- Over two years, from 2018 to 2020 multiple contractors, engineers and architects have come to the roof and terrace to observer the areas below.
+However, neither the construction specialist or the board has not commented on the nature of the concern(s) but have indicated additional repair work will be needed.
 In 2012 the building refinanced its mortgage and paid approximately 50% of the net proceed to Standard Waterproofing to repairs to some of these same areas.
 Standard Waterproofing is owned by Andrew Whist, the brother-in-law of the then board president, Frank Chaney.
 The relationship between Mr. Chaney and Standard Waterproofing was not disclosed to Shareholders until after it came out in court proceedings years later.

 - We are aware of at least one major plumbing issue in the building as well as some leaks, apparently from the exterior wall.
 The board has acknowledged to leaks in the exterior walls of the building.
 We are aware of water penetration in the parapets as well as cracks, one of which appears to go completely though the parapet wall to the other side.